 Talk with your child about how important it is to keep the laptop safe and to treat it gently.
 Laptops run better and live longer when they are handled with care.
-Insure the laptop against theft (the most economical way to do this is usually through a homeowners policy).
 Monthly checks of your child’s laptop can help prevent misuse.One of the most common causes of laptop problems occurs when students attempt to download/install/load 3rd party software onto the machine.
 The more of these "extra" programs a student installs, the slower and more unreliable the laptop becomes.
 With the Chromebooks, this comes in the form of Apps or Extensions that are installed from the Chrome Web Store.
 Unit 5 does prevent many of these from being installed, but more often than not, if there is an issue on a Chrombook it is because of and app or extension that is causing a conflict.

 - dropping the laptop

 - carrying the laptop one handed with a thumb pressing on the screen

 - shutting the laptop with a pencil inside

 - pushing back the screen past its intended range